jmax-fearless/search-gov/README.markdown

 ### Docker

 The search-gov app and its required services (Redis, MySQL, etc.) can all be installed and run using [Docker](https://www.docker.com/get-started).
 If you prefer to install the services and packages without Docker, see the [wiki](https://github.com/GSA/search-gov/wiki/Local-Installation-and-Management-of-dependencies).
+We recommend setting the max memory alloted to Docker to 4GB (in Docker Desktop, Preferences > Resources > Advanced).

 ### Services
-The required services listed below can be configured and run using [Docker](https://www.docker.com/get-started).
+The required services listed below can be configured and run using Docker.
 You can run them all, including the search-gov app, with `docker-compose up`.
 Alternatively, you can run them individually, i.e. `docker-compose up elasticsearch`.
-We recommend setting the max memory alloted to Docker to 4GB (in Docker Desktop, Preferences > Resources > Advanced).

-* [Elasticsearch](https://www.elastic.co/elasticsearch/) 6.8 - for fulltext search and query analytics
+* [Elasticsearch](https://www.elastic.co/elasticsearch/) 6.8 - for full-text search and query analytics

 We have configured Elasticsearch 6.8 to run on port 9268, and Elasticsearch 7.7 to run on 9277.
 (Currently, only 6.8 is used in production, but some tests run against both versions.)
 To check Elasticsearch settings and directory locations: